seanbao/mnemonas/web/README.en.md

 # Install browsers before the first run
 npx playwright install

-# Playwright starts an isolated backend and Vite frontend by default.
+# Playwright starts an isolated backend, builds the frontend, and serves it through Vite preview by default.

 # Reusing an existing environment for protected-page tests requires explicit services and admin credentials.
 export MNEMONAS_E2E_REUSE_EXISTING=1